ak-seyam/FlowFree/README.md

 | ... | ? ms | ???  |

 ### Next free variable
-as seen in previous result the total random gave very bad times we tried the next dumpiest thing witch just take same order as the map and surpassingly we got some great results
+as seen in previous result the `total random` gave very long run times, so we tried the next dumpiest thing. by just takeing same order as the map, and surpassingly we got some great results .

-the order is
+so the order is:

-For you free variables pick the first one as my next variable starting from (0,0)
+For free variables pick the first one as next variable starting from (0,0)

 | map​ | time​ | Number of hits​                                        |
 | ---- | ----- | ------------------------------------------------------ |